 Copywriting, just like any other career, requires training.
 Just like there are specific skills and techniques you need to learn to become a chef or a teacher, there are specific skills and techniques that someone must learn in order to become a successful copywriter.
 (One of the most common mistakes people make is assuming that because they know how to write, they’ll be able to find jobs as copywriters.
 That’s just not how it works.)

 Copywriters get to do interesting, challenging, creative work and work with talented, dynamic people.
-A copywriter can work on-staff or as a contractor or a freelancer, and he/she can work for ad agencies, in-house agencies or individual clients.
+As a copywriter, you can work on-staff or as a contractor or a freelancer.
+You can work for ad agencies, in-house agencies, or individual clients.
+A day in the life of a copywriter looks slightly different for each of these.

 No career is perfect, of course, but it’s thrilling to actually see your words in print or online.
 And I also suspect that it’s one of the few jobs in which you’re regularly really proud of what you do.
-On top of that, it’s a job in which you can earn $70,000 $80,000, or even well over $100,000 per year.
-(So that person who told you that you can’t make money as a writer can put that in his or her pipe and smoke it.)
+On top of that, it’s a job in which you can earn $70,000, $80,000, or even well over $100,000 per year.
+(So, that person who told you that you can’t make money as a writer?
+Dead wrong.)

-Copywriting Q&A: How to Know if You Have What it Takes
+- How to Know if You Have What it Takes to Become a Copywriter

 I know we all, as copywriters make mistakes.
 But perhaps you should proofread before you post on your website.